Rajdeep-Bhattacharya/IrisChatBot/README.md

 TODO:
-add authentication to add bot to multiple channels easily add more services, maybe reporterservice similar to
+add authentication to add bot to multiple channels easily add more services, maybe reporterservice similar to https://cdn.scotch.io/58448/QqfiCY2zRkuqn8BROVxV_demo.gif bot needs to train better and handle more cases